- Companies, promoted by consultants, continually propose that they would like to move to make to order.

 - What is the cost of us paying the costs of expedited shipping to make up for the time we spend assembling the items?

 - How does our forecasting need to change? (it should be simplified)

 - How much can forecasting effort be reduced?

 - What are the impacts on our inventory? (assemble to order reduces the inventory costs)

-While some companies may think this creates opportunities to move to make to order it is hard to see how it does.
+While some companies may think this creates opportunities to move to make to order, it is hard to see how it does.
 Make to order means that procurement orders are sent out when the order is received.
 However, this produces too much time for an overall lead time unless the product is customized.
 However, the opportunities for assembling to order are increasing, and this will mean more forecasting at the assembly or component level than at the finished product.
-The needs for forecasting will be as high, just at a different level in the bill of material.
+The forecasting needs will be as high, just at a different level in the bill of material.

 The Problem: Where to Perform the Forecast for Assemble to Order Environments?